 This article will help you to install phpMyAdmin in Ubuntu systems using the apt package manager.
 To install phpMyAdmin on CentOS, Redhat and Fedora refer below link.

 We assume you already have installed LAMP on your system.
 If you do not have installed, Use the following command to install it.
-Below command will install Apache2, PHP5 and MySQL server in your Ubuntu, Debian and LinuxMint systems.
+The below command will install Apache2, PHP5 and MySQL server in your Ubuntu, Debian and LinuxMint systems.

 sudo apt-get update sudo apt-get install apache2 php mysql-server

 Step 2 – Install phpMyAdmin

 After installing LAMP stack on your system, let’s install phpMyAdmin using the command in your Ubuntu system.

 sudo apt-get install phpmyadmin

 During installation it will prompt for selecting web server, you have installed on your system.
-Select appropriate web server you used.
+Select the appropriate web server you used.

 Step 3 – Configure Apache2 for phpMyAdmin

 sudo ln -s /etc/phpmyadmin/apache.conf /etc/apache2/conf-available/phpmyadmin.conf sudo a2enconf phpmyadmin

 After updating the above entry, restart Apache2 service using the following command

 sudo service apache2 restart